baggerspion/therealpadams.github.io/_posts/2017-02-11-nextcloud-docker.md

 My Dockerfile can be found on [Github](https://github.com/therealpadams/nextcloud-docker/blob/master/Dockerfile).
-At this stage it is still not complete enough to use, so I am not going to make it available on [Docker Hub](https://hub.docker.com).
+At this stage it is still not complete enough to use (although it does provide a fully-working Nextcloud instance), so I am not going to make it available on [Docker Hub](https://hub.docker.com).
 That said, even incomplete, there are some nice results:

 ### Huge Size Reduction